awesome-inc/NEdifis/README.md

 inspecting the file history and the attribute can be used for your convention tests (see below).

+### `Ticket` Attribute

+The ticket attribute is used to add the ticket and a description to a test, especially if it is a fix for a reported issue.

+    [TestFixtureFor(typeof(TicketAttribute))]
+    [Ticket(4, Title = "Create an attribute to assign a ticket id")]
+    // ReSharper disable once InconsistentNaming
+    class TicketAttribute_Should
+    {
+    }

 ### `TestFixtureFor` and `TestedBy`

 The TestFixtureFor (which inherits from TestFixture) and TestedBy are symetric to glue the test and